The Suzuki Method - A Snapshot

 Madilyn began learning the violin at age 4 with Ronda Cole in Northern Virginia, and graduated from the Suzuki books at age 13.

 Madi has always had a strong passion for music, but didn't decide to pursue it seriously in college until after finishing her freshman year at Brigham Young University.
-Now a music major in violin, she is finishing up her senior year at BYU, studying with Dr. LeeAnn Morgan.
+She studied with Dr. LeeAnn Morgan at BYU, and graduated with her BA in music in December, 2025.

-Madi enjoys performing in the BYU Philharmonic, playing solo violin at the Provo Farmers Market, composing and arranging music, and performing at events with her string quartet - Serenity Strings.
+Madi enjoys performing in the Utah Valley Symphony, playing solo violin at the Provo Farmers Market, composing and arranging music, and performing at events with her string quartet - Serenity Strings.
+She especially loves playing music from Star Wars and Lord of the Rings.

 Outside of violin, Madi can be found hanging out with her husband Nate and puppy dog Finn, weightlifting, doing yoga, watching movies, hiking, and enjoying nature.